66 important questions and answers - Bandera County Courier

 On March 4, was known that the virus in a dog, one of Covid – 19 suffered from Hong Kong, has been proven.
 The test results indicate that the dog carried relatively few viruses on its mucous membranes.

 It is unclear whether the virus has increased significantly or only because of contact with the infected person and from surfaces touched by it or wetted with secretion, as it were, as a contaminant.
 It is also unclear whether the dog could have passed the infectious virus on to humans.
 Experts consider this unlikely.
-Also at Sars that was in the year 2003 Virus has been found in pets.
+Sars also had the virus in the year 2003 has been found in pets.
 However, these never fell ill and transmission to humans has never been demonstrated.

 The Friedrich-Löffler-Institut (FLI, Federal Research Institute for Animal Health) and the WHO currently do not assume that pets do this Get or transmit virus.
 However, the FLI is now testing whether pigs and chickens could become infected.
 This is important in order to rule out that the animals serve as hosts even if they do not show any symptoms of illness.
 Pigs and humans are genetically related.